Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

-The circuit splitting and translational symmetry in sp-QCNN allow us to compute $\partial\braket{Z_1}/\partial \theta_j$ in parallel, improving the gradient measurement efficiency.
-For simplicity, we suppose that each $V_i$ has the form shown in Fig.~\ref{fig: Ui} and that $\theta$ is in the first convolutional layer [Fig.~\ref{fig: meachnism}(b)].
+The circuit splitting and translational symmetry in the sp-QCNN allow us to compute $\partial\braket{Z_1}/\partial \theta_j$ in parallel, improving the gradient measurement efficiency.
+For simplicity, we suppose that each $V_i$ has the form in Eq.~\eqref{eq: ansatz} and that $\theta$ is in the first convolutional layer [Fig.~\ref{fig: meachnism}(b)].
 By translating the entire circuit, we can rewrite each term in Eq.~\eqref{eq: bpqcnn_grad0} as

 Here we have used $\rho=T^{j-1} \rho (T^\dag)^{j-1}$, $(T^\dag)^{j-1} Z_1 T^{j-1} = Z_{2-j}$, and $(T^\dag)^{j-1} \tilde{U}_{j_\pm} T^{j-1}=\tilde{U}_{1_\pm}$.
 This relation tells us that the derivative of $Z_1$ by $\theta_j$ is identical to that of $Z_{2-j}$ by $\theta_1$, as illustrated in Fig.~\ref{fig: meachnism}(b).
 Thereby, Eq.~\eqref{eq: bpqcnn_grad0} is reduced to